rapphcd/daily-tracker/README.md

 Habit tracking and daily statistics directly in Obsidian.
 ## Overview
-Daily Tracker is an Obsidian plugin designed to help users monitor their daily habits and productivity.
+Daily Tracker is an Obsidian plugin designed to help users monitor their daily habits, productivity and mood.
 It features an interactive sidebar view for log management, custom habit checkboxes, sleep and work time logging, and a dedicated analytics modal with detailed visual statistics (including bar, radar, and pie charts).

 ## Features
 - **Right Sidebar View:** An integrated React-based sidebar pane for quick, convenient daily logging.
 - **Habit Tracking:** Monitor up to 5 custom habits.
 - **Time Logging:** Log work and sleep duration (0-24 hours range with 30-minute intervals).
+- **Mood Tracking:** Track your mood everyday.
 - **Daily Summaries:** Enter a text summary/recap of the day (up to 400 characters).
 - **Interactive Calendar:** A monthly calendar showing days with notes.
 Click to load past logs, or double-click to create new ones.
 - **Advanced Visual Analytics:**